SamueLagunju/Crypto/README.md

     *  For example:
         *   The pair of characters “38” from the encrypted file will translate into an outChar value of 56 decimal.
         *   The pair of characters “5C” from the encrypted file will translate into an outChar value of 92 decimal.
-*   16 is addedto outChar.
+*   16 is added to outChar.
 *   If the resulting outChar value is greater than 127, then another step is taken: `outChar = (outChar - 144) + 32`
 *   The outChar value now contains the decrypted ASCII code for the character that you have just decoded.